rileyeaton-ubc/single-object-tracking-ensemble/documentation/progress_journal.md

 - Create a single problem statement using each of our individual parts
 - Try to replicate at least something from one paper using cited source code based on our new technical understanding
 - Build a Kanban board AND create to-do's that will keep us on track for the literature review

   - Implementation
   - Consolidating findings
   - Pros and Cons for each paper

+## Meeting 3 - February 3rd

+#### Discussion Points

+- We have 2 meetings until the literature review is due
+  - We need to focus our efforts towards the specific requirements for it
+- There are many different computer vision models being worked on currently for single object tracking, and through our research we have found different methods are most useful in specific scenarios.
+Because of this, we have determined we will work towards creating an ensemble model using the top picks from our research thus far.
+  - Ensemble models see success in other applications of ML, so we see no reason why they wouldn't be effective in this case
+  - We will select 5 Correlation Filter-Based SoTA Models (1 per group member), and begin our effort to construct an ensemble model based on these
+    - We have compiled a list of these models using our research thus far

+#### For next week, each team member must:

+- Select a Correlation Filter-Based SoTA Model (list in Discord) and find a paper introducing or utilizing it which **includes source code**
+  - **Riley**: SRDCF (Spatially Regularized Discriminative Correlation Filter)
+  - **Wanju**: KCF (Kernelized Correlation Filter)
+  - **Henry**: ?
+  - **Dichen**: ?
+  - **Santam**: ?
+- Understand the nuances of your selected model.
+Then, put together a list of scenarios where it performs best, as well as anything it struggles with.
+This will help us plan and construct the ensemble model.
+- Attempt to reproduce the results of a paper on your model using the provided source code.

+#### In next week's meeting, we should:

+- Create a single problem statement, using the problems that our separate models aim to solve
+- Begin planning how the ensemble model will be structured based on the advantages and disadvantages of each model.
+Will we use all 5 or cut it down to 3 or 4 models?
+- Break the literature review down into pieces that we can each individually contribute to
+  - Then, create to-do's for each member to keep us on track